YosukeMW/TestModule/AnalogWayLiveCore/README.md

 ### Version: 1.1.0

-AscenderTPP module is a module for controlling AnalogWay Live Core in combination with AscenderTPPHelper module.
+AscenderTPP module is a module for controlling AnalogWay LiveCore in combination with AscenderTPPHelper module.

 ## Installation